7 Best Eye Primers for Hooded Eyes That Stay Put

 Finding the right primer is half the battle; knowing how to apply it is what truly makes the difference.
 For those of us with hooded eyes, a few specific application tricks are essential for creating a look that lasts and makes your eyes pop.
 It’s all about creating a smooth, durable canvas that works with your unique eye shape, not against it.
 If you’ve ever spent time perfecting your eyeshadow only to have it disappear or smudge the moment you open your eyes, you know the struggle is real.
 The natural fold of a hooded eye can cause makeup to transfer and crease, but the right application method turns this challenge into an opportunity to define and enhance your eyes beautifully.
 It’s not about fighting your features, but learning to work with them.
 These five steps are designed specifically for hooded lids, ensuring your hard work pays off with a stunning, crease-free finish that stays put from morning to night.
 Think of this as your new blueprint for flawless eye makeup.
 We'll cover everything from prepping your lids to strategically placing your color so it remains visible and vibrant.
 By the end, you'll have a simple, repeatable routine that makes applying

-Step 1: Start with a Clean Canvas
+Step 1: Start with Clean, Dry Lids

 Before you even think about reaching for your primer, make sure your eyelids are clean and prepped.
 Any leftover oils or makeup can prevent the primer from adhering properly, leading to smudging and creasing later on.
 Use a gentle cleanser to wash your face, paying special attention to the eye area.
 Afterward, apply a lightweight, non-greasy eye cream or moisturizer.
 Give it a minute or two to fully absorb.
 This simple prep work ensures your primer has a fresh, smooth surface to grip onto, which is the first step toward a long-lasting eye makeup look.